framirez07/kobo-tools/README.md

 aeUTa3g2VzbPP5SGoTx8Rp,GEF_colectas_RG016,1723,1723_1579374392261.jpg,5699688,5.7MB,image/jpeg,"width: 3120 pixels, height: 4160 pixels",3120,4160, "[-359204658,-472504106,676645795,1864634546,1216755732,-802929860,1129053626,1445613292]"
 aeUTa3g2VzbPP5SGoTx8Rp,GEF_colectas_RG016,1723,1723_1579374430920.jpg,7431575,7.43MB,image/jpeg,"width: 3120 pixels, height: 4160 pixels",3120,4160, "[355624210,423644185,-1299040392,1733903363,-747128272,157906734,-94938422,-324057370]"
 ```
-The `.attachments_map` hidden directory contains information that allows the script to check for integrity and validity, of current images, in following runs of the script, over the same `output` directory.
-And the `runs` directory, contains a timestamped directory per each run of the script, with logs and track files corresponding to the task made by the script.
+The `.attachments_map` is a hidden directory and contains information that allows the script to check for integrity and validity of the current images existing in the `output/images` directory, and is used when the script is ran over an existing `output` directory.
+The `runs` directory, contains a timestamped directory per each run of the script, with logs and track files corresponding to the task made by the script.

 ## Action maps
-For each image-field of each submitted record, the script builds an map or object as the following:
+For each image-field of each submitted record, the script builds a map or object that has the following attributes:
 ```json
     [
       {